mikeharris-des/ChatServer/README.txt

 CHATSERVER APPLICATION:

     This application is a chat server designed to handle user authentication followed by real-time communication between connected clients.
-Clients can send messages and GIFs, to the server, which stores the message data in a sqlite database before broadcasting the message to the directed users.
+Clients can send messages and GIFs to the server, where the message data is saved to an sqlite database, embeded with a unique message id, then it is broadcasted to the directed users.

-    User Session data saved and retrieved when a user exits and logs back in to the application.
+    User Session data is saved and retrieved when a user exits and logs back in to the application.

     Real-time communication is implemented with Socket IO framework.
     Authentication is handled mainly through the Express middleware framework.
+    GIF api functionality sourced by GIPHY
     Browser pages rendered as a template through Handlebars framework.

 TESTED:
     on MacOS Sonoma 14.1
     on Ubuntu 22.04
-    on latest version of Google Chrome (though any browser should work)
+    on latest version of Google Chrome (any browser should work)

 ACKNOWLEDGEMENTS:
 	I would like to express my gratitude to Louis D. Nel for providing the initial outline and specifications for several assignments during